VICTORIA RESERVOIR

 ARCHITECT: LINEVISION Architects

-in joint venture with Black & Veatch Engineering
++ Black & Veatch Engineering

-TECHNICAL DESIGN LEADERSHIP: Michael Poitras,
+DESIGN LEADERSHIP: Michael Poitras,

 Principal-in-Charge

-COMPETITION: Open Design Competition – Second Place
+COMPETITION: Second Place

 CLIENT: Region of Peel